 The shackle pin types are the deciding factors on which shackle will work best for your application.

-Bolt type shackles are also referred as safety pin shackles, for the combination of a bolt/nut/cotter pin and the split retaining pin cannot unscrew in service, it is a more secure choice than screw pin shackle, and can be used in any application that uses a round pin or a screw pin.
+Bolt-type shackles are also referred to as safety pin shackles, for the combination of a bolt/nut/cotter pin and the split retaining pin cannot unscrew in service, it is a more secure choice than screw pin shackle, and can be used in any application especially in lifting purposes that use a round pin or a screw pin.

-The screw pin anchor shackle is used for static loads, side loading, and multi-leg directions, while bolt type anchor shackles for applications where there may be movement or remains connected for semi-permanent or long-term.
+The screw pin anchor shackle is used for static loads, side loading, and multi-leg directions, while bolt-type anchor shackles are for applications where there may be movement or remain connected for semi-permanent or long-term.